KirillosTY/Course-Overview-System/Documentation/Manual.md

 ```
 java -jar COSLinux.jar
 ```
-or by downloading this project going into the main folder named CourseOverviewSystem/COS and running the following command:
+or by downloading this project and going into the main folder named CourseOverviewSystem/COS and running the following command:

 ```
 mvn compile exec:java -Dexec.mainClass=cos.controls.MainController